 These competitions often allow for a direct comparison of different approaches to solving a task, as the participating teams have to operate their robots outside their labs in a different environment at a given time.
 It makes it possible to compare the different approaches for robot construction and control directly.

-Competitions are a fun way for both adults and kids to learn quickly.
-Robotics competitions allow students to dive deep into the world of robotics and explore how computer programming and robot design can solve problems big and small!
-They let students apply theoretical knowledge in practice, help them learn team working skills, and get acquainted with robot design.
+For students, these competitions allow them to dive deep into the world of robotics and explore how computer programming and robot design can solve problems big and small!
+They also let students apply theoretical knowledge in practice, help them learn team working skills, and get acquainted with robot design.

-In this post, we list 15 top robotics competitions that you must participate in 2020.
+In this post, we cover 15 top robotics competitions that you must participate in 2021.

 Robo-One – a robot competition for bipedal humanoid robots.

 FIRST Championship – A four-day robotics championship held annually in April in three challenges covering LEGO, Tech, and Robotics challenge.

 World Robot Olympiad – A global robotics competition under four different categories, Regular, College, Open, and Soccer.

 MIT Zero Robotics – A space-based programming competition for middle and high school students.

 Micromouse – An event where small robot mice solve a 16×16 maze.